Soccer-Palmeiras qualify for Libertadores final despite defeat to River | Sports-Games

 Soccer-Palmeiras qualify for Libertadores final despite defeat to River

-They also had Roberto Rojas sent off for a soft second yellow card with 18 minutes remaining.
-“It wasn’t our best game but we qualified,” said Palmeiras goalkeeper Weverton.
-“There are days when the hand of God helps, the ball just flies past, a penalty is chalked off, a goal is chalked off.”

-The 3-2 aggregate victory means Palmeiras will play either Boca Juniors or Santos in the final of the Libertadores, South America’s equivalent of UEFA's Champions League, later this month.
-Palmeiras, hot favourites to qualify for their first Libertadores final in two decades, should have been 1-0 up after 10 minutes but Rony was thwarted by River goalkeeper Franco Armani when through on goal.
-River upped the tempo at an empty Allianz Parque and took the lead after 29 minutes when Rojas powered in a header from a corner kick.
+Palmeiras will play either Boca Juniors or Santos in the final of the Libertadores, South America's equivalent of UEFA's Champions League, later this month.

-The goal stunned Palmeiras and they conceded a second two minutes before halftime when Rafael Santos Borre took advantage of poor defending to steal in and nod home a cross from the right.
-Gonzalo Montiel thought he had made it 3-3 on aggregate seven minutes into the second half but a VAR review disallowed his goal for an offside decision during the build-up phase.

-River felt even more aggrieved with 10 minutes left when a penalty award was withdrawn after a long consultation with the VAR.
-“If we’re going to get knocked out then this is the way to do it, giving everything and taking it right to the final whistle,” said River’s Enzo Perez.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)